Definition of Input Tax Distributor under GST and existing Tax regime

 - an office of the supplier of goods and / or services which

-- receives tax invoices issued under section 28 towards receipt of input services and
+- receives tax invoices issued by supplier towards receipt of input services and/or goods and

 - issues a prescribed document for the purposes of distributing the credit of CGST (SGST in State Acts) and / or IGST paid on the said services to a supplier of taxable goods and / or services having same PAN as that of the office referred to above